Posts

 • Community Involvement: Transit agencies must listen to the voices of those they serve.

 But the journey is ongoing.
-Inclusive design is not a destination—it is a continuous process of learning, adapting, and growing.
-As we move forward, we must ask ourselves: How can we ensure that no one is excluded from the mobility that connects us all?
+Inclusive design is not a destination — it is a continuous process of learning, adapting, and growing.
+As we move forward, we must ask: How can we ensure that no one is excluded from the mobility that connects us all?

 Conclusion: A Transit System for Everyone